LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 Long tap on the app version allow user to send logs

 {: .important}
 Upon signing out, all local database information for that agent is deleted.
-When the agent logs in, all data is restored from LiveEngage’s database.
+When the agent logs in, all data is restored from the Conversational Cloud's database.

 ![](/img/drawer menu ipad (1).png)